Last updated on March 13th, 2023 at 09:56 pm

 Many adults have a questionable relationship with food.
 This is probably because previous generations focused on telling children to clean their plate and not waste food.
 This kind of attitude toward food can be detrimental and lead to adults who have a hard time knowing when they’re full.

 If this sounds familiar, it’s much more common than you’d think.
 Retraining your mind and body to understand when to stop eating isn’t easy.
-Therefore, instilling this in childhood often leads to healthier relationships with food in later life.
+That’s why instilling this in childhood often leads to healthier relationships with food in later life.

 Teach your children to listen to their bodies, and stop eating when they feel full.
-Although you may deal with a lot of waste, it will pay off in the long term.
+Although you may deal with a little waste, it will pay off in the long term.

 Eating together is important for many reasons.
 It’s especially important if you want to teach your children about nutrition and healthy food.